open-automation/switch-flow-auto-backup/README.md

 # switch-flow-auto-backup
 Automatically backup your flows.

+## FAB program
+To utilize flow auto backup (FAB), you must make a program flow which utilizes the FAB functions.
+You should not have to modify the FAB functions at all.
+An example FAB program flow is included in this repository.
+The example program executes backups once per hour, archiving the returned flows in a heirarchy following the flow grouping in the flow pane.

 ## FAB functions
 ### Introduction
 This  flow function group will provide archivable .sflow files of every flow on a Switch system, as well as their metadata.
 One potential use is to back up all .sflow files, and archive them according to Switch flow groups: